Lucasc-99/ScreenBot/README.rst

 This python script will help you track your screen time, remind you to take breaks, and even tell you to fix your posture

-NOTE: developed and tested for MAC
+NOTE: currently being developed and tested for MAC

 ------------
 Usage